Vasilios Koutsianikoulis: Return to OFI

 On 11 September 2017, Koutsianikoulis returned to OFI, at the time playing in the Football League, signing a one-year contract with the club for an undisclosed fee.
 On 30 October 2017 he scored his first goal since his return during a 2−1 away win against Panserraikos.
-Again faced with the club's recurring financial troubles, Koutsianikoulis raised his game after the departure of several key players in OFI's attempt to return to the Superleague, scoring crucial goals in a 0−2 away win against Panegialios on 13 January 2018, and a 3−0 home win against fellow promotion contenders Doxa Drama on 17 January 2018.
+Again faced with the club's recurring financial troubles, Koutsianikoulis raised his game after the departure of several key players at the attempt of OFI in returning to the Super league, scoring crucial goals in a 0−2 away win against Panegialios on 13 January 2018, and a 3−0 home win against fellow promotion contenders Doxa Drama on 17 January 2018.

-On 31 March 2018, he scored with a wonderful strike, curling the ball into the net from distance with the help of a slight deflection, as his club made another huge step towards promotion to the Superleague, defeating 3-0 nearest challengers Panachaiki.
-At the end of the 2017-18 season, he celebrated the promotion to Superleague.
+On 31 March 2018, he scored with a wonderful strike, curling the ball into the net from distance with the help of a slight deflection, as his club made another huge step towards promotion to the Super League, defeating 3-0 nearest challengers Panachaiki.
+At the end of the 2017-18 season, he celebrated the promotion to Super League.

 On 28 May 2019, the team announced that his contract would not be renewed.